-- A caretaker's dwelling incidental to an approved commercial use may be approved. - Caretaker's dwellings should be located towards the rear or above the approved use.
-The focus of the development fronting any street at ground level should be for commercial or retail purposes.
-Single houses unless associated with an approved commercial use is discouraged. - If the commercial component of a mixed use development on the property ceases, the residential use must be removed from the site within six (6) months from the date the use ceases or approved for an alternative purpose such as an office. - Caravans are not acceptable for permanent residential occupation. - When considering applications for accommodation, Development Services will undertake an assessment as to the suitability of the residential proposal in relation to the subject site's use and the adjoining use(s) or potential uses of adjoining land.

-Dependent on the above assessment, there may be the need for an acoustic consultant to provide recommendations on the suitability of the residential proposal (including the location and construction materials) with respect to acceptable noise levels as determined by the Environmental Protection (Noise) Regulations 1997.
+- Purely residential land uses including aged or dependent persons dwellings, single houses, grouped dwellings, multiple dwellings and residential buildings are discouraged. - Mixed use development with commercial functions at ground level, caretaker's accommodation, or commercial 'short stay' accommodation is preferred. - Transient workforce accommodation is discouraged in the Karratha town centre zone. - Caretaker's dwellings should be located towards the rear or above the approved use. - If the commercial component of a mixed use development on the property ceases, any caretaker's dwelling must be removed from the site within six [6] months from the date the commercial use ceases or converted for an alternative purpose such as an office. - Caravans are not acceptable for permanent residential occupation. - When considering applications for accommodation, Development Services will undertake an assessment as to the suitability of the residential proposal in relation to the subject site's use and the adjoining use(s) or potential uses of adjoining land. - Dependent on the above assessment, there may be the need for an acoustic consultant to provide recommendations on the suitability of the residential proposal (including the location and construction materials) with respect to acceptable noise levels as determined by the Environmental Protection (Noise) Regulations 1997.
 Costs associated with this exercise will need to be borne by the applicant.

-4.1.2 Site Cover:
+4.1.2 Site Cover

-Maximum site cover of 60%.
+- Maximum site cover of 70%. - Maximum plot ratio of 2.0.

-4.1.3 Plot Ratio
+4.1.3 Building Height